artuurog/ABB_GoFa_socket/README.md

   ### `Socket Error`
   - Make sure that the IP address and port number match both in the python node and RAPID module
   - RobotStudio returns a socket error even if the socket connection is closed by the client node
+  - To reset the error, set the Program Pointer back to the routine in RobotStudio

   ### `Robot Error`
   Make sure that the trajectory is feasible to follow for the robot: